BenBonson/project-1/README.md

 16. Made table look a little better
 17. Added functionality to all current functions
 18. added descriptions to pages
+19. added lots of html to try and ssh

 #notes/references